 Ella Dawson is a sex and culture critic who drinks too much Diet Coke.
-In her writing, she digs into topics we usually avoid in polite company: from our dehumanizing culture of casual sex, to how shame keeps us silent about our mental and sexual health.
+She has a BA from Wesleyan University, where she majored in Feminist, Gender and Sexuality Studies with a concentration in feminist pop culture criticism.
+In her writing, Ella digs into topics we usually avoid in polite company: from our dehumanizing culture of casual sex, to how shame keeps us silent about our mental and sexual health.

-She is represented by Jamie Carr at The Book Group and is currently working on her first book, a novel about millennial angst, missing college and letting yourself fall in love.
-Her short fiction has been published in six erotica collections, most recently Erotic Teasers: A Cleis Press Anthology.
+She is represented by Jamie Carr at The Book Group.
+Currently she is revising her first book, a romance novel about millennial angst, missing college and letting yourself fall in love.
+Her short fiction has been published in six erotica collections, most recently Coming Soon: Women’s Orgasm Erotica.
 You can purchase many of her published works on Amazon here.

 Gabe Rosenberg is the editor and braintrust behind this blog.
 Find him on Twitter as @GabrielJR.